MehmetKaplan/serial-entrepreneur/frontend/README.md

 	1. Collect credentials and the minimum personal information from users.

 		The `serial-entrepreneur` gives you only these essential 3 information out of the box.
-In order to add additional information you'll need to enrich the `Users` table in the database and add an initial page to collect those data.
-As a general principle, the less information you collect, the higher chance to comply with privacy expectetions of the users.
+In order to add additional information you'll need to enrich the `users` table in the database and add an initial page to collect those data.
+As a general principle, the less information you collect, the higher chance to comply with the privacy laws.
    		- name
          - email
          - password